Business tips

 At this moment, making a great first impression isn’t about showcasing yourself, it’s about convincing the potential subscriber of the value you bring to them.
 Here’s how to ensure your profile works in your favor:

-• Use your bio to clearly explain the value you offer to followers.
+• Use your bio to clearly explain the value you offer to potential followers.

 From the Reddit discussion, user NoDebtNinja highlighted the importance of projecting authority, even when starting small: